arkaydeus/render-p5js/README.md

 # render-p5js

-P5JS renderer to product transparent Chromie Squiggles from a tokenhash.
+Headless P5JS renderer to product transparent Chromie Squiggles from a tokenhash.
 Note that a tokenhash is not the same as the hash of the mint tx.

 Token hashes can be found at